-As retrofit technology has not been deployed in Scottish bus fleets before on any scale a key objective of BEAR Phase 4 will be to establish an effective monitoring framework to:
+As retrofit technology has not been deployed in Scottish bus fleets before on any scale a key objective of BEAR Phase 5 will be to establish an effective monitoring framework to:

-- Demonstrate and evidence the effectiveness of retrofit technology to Scottish bus operators - Obtain feedback from Scottish bus operators on the use of bus retrofit technology - Understand the logistics of installing bus retrofit technology, to create early findings that will inform subsequent BEAR phases - Test and if necessary refine the funding model to support subsequent BEAR phases - Collect, analyse and share operational data from emissions monitoring equipment including vehicle telematics to demonstrate real world emission reduction from the use of the retrofit technology and support CVRAS accreditation - Identify and assess any associated impact on fuel consumption and efficiency resulting from retrofit installation to inform bus operators and subsequent BEAR phases - Support LEZ monitoring and enforcement.
+- Demonstrate and evidence the effectiveness of retrofit technology to Scottish bus operators - Obtain feedback from Scottish bus operators on the use of bus retrofit technology - Understand the logistics of installing bus retrofit technology, to create early findings that will inform subsequent BEAR phases - Collect, analyse and share operational data from emissions monitoring equipment including vehicle telematics to demonstrate real world emission reduction from the use of the retrofit technology and support CVRAS (or ZEVRAS) accreditation and in-service standards. - Identify and assess any associated impact on fuel consumption and efficiency resulting from retrofit installation - Support LEZ monitoring and enforcement.

-Because monitoring and evaluation is a key objective of BEAR Phase 4, the provision of data by BEAR Phase 4 grant recipients will be an absolute requirement.
-As a minimum BEAR Phase 4 grant recipients will be required to provide a record of specific fuel consumption, daily distances driven, hours operated, daily average NO_x and PM emissions reductions, GPS location of bus, daily AdBlue use and maintenance carried out for each vehicle funded.
+Because monitoring and evaluation is a key objective of BEAR Phase 5, the provision of data by BEAR Phase 5 grant recipients will be an absolute requirement.
+As a minimum BEAR Phase 5 grant recipients will be required to provide a record of specific fuel consumption, daily distances driven, hours operated, daily average NO_x and PM emissions reductions, GPS location of bus, daily AdBlue use and maintenance carried out for each vehicle funded.
 This information can be sent directly to Transport Scotland from equipment supplier if preferred via a data portal.
 Data to be sent at a minimum quarterly interval for a minimum period of 5 years.

 The current standards for CVRAS retrofitted equipment require in-service performance of >80% daily NOx reduction.
 Applicants are advised to ensure that both the equipment fitted and the condition of the existing vehicle is sufficient for this to be achieved in-service.
 This will require regular AdBlue filling and maintenance.
-In some cases, applicants may need to adapt their processes to ensure that the retrofit equipment is maintaining sufficient temperature for NOx abatement to take place.
+In some cases, applicants may need to adapt their operational practices to ensure that the retrofit equipment is maintaining sufficient temperature for NOx abatement to take place.